jpangborn/jpangborn.github.io/_drafts/getting-started-with-github-pages.md

 ### Starting from a Theme

 It is much easier to start from a theme.
 You can find a bunch of great themes at the following Jekyll themes sites: [JekyllThemes.org](http://jekyllthemes.org) or [JekyllThemes.net](http://www.jekyllthemes.net).

+I choose the [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes/) theme by Michael Rose.

+## Installing the Theme

+Many of the themes start with instructions to clone the theme's repository.
+I don't like this option since your site repository already exists.
+I prefer just downloading the files and extracting them to the `Blog` directory.

+Once this is done, you will have all the files needed to finalize your blog.
+But there is some settings that need to be customized to your site.

+## Customizing the Theme

+The main configuration for a Jekyll site is contained in the _config.yml file.